TUDB-Labs/TuDB/docs/CONTRIBUTING.md

 ### Pre-commit Checks

 We run several checks before every commit automatically with `pre-commit`.
-Install [pre-commit](https://pre-commit.com/) to run the required checks when you commit your changes.
+Please install Python (required by `pre-commit`) if it's not pre-installed by your operating system.
+Then install [pre-commit](https://pre-commit.com/) to run the required checks when you commit your changes.

 Once it's installed, run `pre-commit install` to install the hooks that will be run automatically when you `git commit`